For further information or Booking..

 Importance of Regular Screenings

-It is crucial for women to undergo regular internal examinations annually.
-Early detection of an ovarian mass makes treatment easier and increases the chances of recovery.
-Key diagnostic methods include internal and detailed physical examinations.
-If a mass is detected near the uterus, further examinations, such as ultrasound, computed tomography (CT) scans, or MRIs, may be conducted.
-Blood tests for tumor markers are also used to aid in diagnosis.
+Key diagnostic methods include pelvic exams and detailed physical assessments.
+If a mass is detected near the uterus, further imaging tests—such as ultrasound, computed tomography (CT) scans, or magnetic resonance imaging (MRI)—may be required.
+Blood tests to check for tumor markers are also used to support the diagnosis.

 Stages of Ovarian Cancer

-- Stage 1: Cancer is confined to the ovaries.
+Stage 1: Cancer is confined to the ovaries.

-- Stage 2: Cancer has spread to the pelvis.
+Stage 2: Cancer has spread to the pelvis.

-- Stage 3: Cancer has spread to the abdominal cavity.
+Stage 3: Cancer has spread to the abdominal cavity.

-- Stage 4: Cancer has spread to the liver or other organs outside the abdominal cavity.
+Stage 4: Cancer has spread to the liver or other organs outside the abdominal cavity.

 Ovarian Cancer Treatment